-Dixons Academies Trust is a multi-academy trust of fourteen schools in West Yorkshire and the North West.
+Dixons Academies Trust is a multi-academy trust of fifteen schools in West Yorkshire and the North West.
 We focus exclusively on areas of social and educational disadvantage, either by sponsoring turnaround academies to address educational failure, or by opening new free schools to meet growing demand.

 Our Trust was built around the high-performing Dixons City Academy in Bradford, which opened in 1990 as one of only fifteen City Technology Colleges nationally.
 CTCs were the first state-funded schools independent of local authority control, a model which became the template for Labour’s academy initiative a decade later.
 On conversion in 2005, City adopted a second specialism, this time in the performing arts, reflecting its strong commitment and investment in this area, especially in music.

 In 2009, Dixons City was invited by the DfE to take on Rhodesway School, which was at the time rated in the bottom ten schools nationally for value added and had languished in Special Measures for a record two consecutive inspections.
 Today, Dixons Allerton has a new building and a strong culture, includes an all-through primary element, and is now rated Good by Ofsted, its students make outstanding progress.

 Always at the cutting edge, from 2012 we embraced the Free School initiative, opening Dixons Trinity and Dixons Music Primary that year and Dixons McMillan two years later.
 All three are graded Outstanding by Ofsted, with Dixons Trinity holding the accolade of being the first secondary free school in the country to be so.
 As such, it attracts many visitors nationally and internationally to learn how it achieves some of the very highest Progress 8 scores in the country for both pupil premium students and others.